Why You Might Like to Collect Teapots

 A Honey Bee Teapot

-This ceramic hand-painted bumble bee teapot is black and yellow with a geat big happy-face smile.
-The teapot is 9 ¾ inches high, 91 /2 inches high, and 1 ¾ inches deep.
-It holds 48 ounces of liquid.
+This ceramic hand-painted bumble bee teapot is black and yellow with a great big happy-face smile.

 A Ladybug Teapot